 Let’s delve into the nitty-gritty of documentation!
-In this article we’ll cover How to Write Solid Evaluation Reports/Notes for Adult Patients.
+In this article we’ll cover how to write evaluation reports for adult patients.

 1) Why writing evaluation reports correctly is super important

-Writing Evaluation reports can be time-consuming, not exactly rewarding, yet pretty darn important to get right for a whole host of reasons.
-These reasons include:
+Writing Evals can be time-consuming, not exactly rewarding, yet pretty darn important to get right for a whole host of reasons.

-1) Justifying the services you recommend (or don’t recommend) and bill for
+1) Justifying the services you recommend (or don’t recommend) & bill for

-3) Having an accurate measure to determine progress over time
+3) Having an accurate starting measure to determine patient progress over time

-4) Having a clear assessment of your patient’s function for other people to read.
-These people include the patients and their families.
-Plus whatever medical providers are down the line from you, including COTAs or PTAs that may follow your Plan of Care.
+4) Having a clear assessment of the patient for other stakeholders to read.
+These people include the patients, their families, plus any medical providers down the line from you, including COTAs or PTAs that follow your Plan of Care.

 5) Plan of Care: Goals